Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

 		GET https://myapiserver.com/authorize?response_type=token&client_id=myClientId&state=xyz&scope=MyAppScope&redirect_uri=https://myapiclient.com/clientCallbackPage.html

-When our server recevies the access token request we first have to ensure the user to be authenticated via an identity provider.
+When our server recevie the access token request we first have to ensure the user to be authenticated via an identity provider.
 Here we start an authentication flow with OpenID Connect which redirects the user agent to the identity provider.
 Eventually the user agent will make a request to our callback URI, https://myapiserver.com/openid, containing a signed JWT with the identity claims for the user.

 		POST https://apiserver.com/openid

-When we have the identity of the user we show a user consent HTML page asking the user to confirm authorization for the client to use our API.
+When we have the identity of the user we show a user consent HTML page asking the user to confirm authorization for the client to use our Api.
 At the final stage of authentication, we issue a redirect to our consent page.
 If the user accepts the grant request, the user-agent makes a request to the original OAuth request URI with an additional JWT and a consent answer attached.
 The JWT is created by wrapping the original OpenID Connect JWT.
 Other ways of transferring the identity to ourselves for later use is to use cookies.
 This should be considered an implementation detail.

         GET https://apiserver.com/consent/consent?redirectUri={0}&consentParamName=consentAnswer